What is travel insurance for over 60s with medical conditions?

 Does being over 60 affect how long you can travel for?

-We’re pleased to say that no matter your age, you can travel up to 92 days on a single trip basis for online quotes.
+We’re pleased to say that no matter your age, you can travel up to:

 Is repatriation included in your cover?